Get,

 The plant has heart-shaped leaves with greenish-yellow flowers.
 It grows in tropical and sub-tropical regions of the globe, of these the African and Asian continents are abundant with Tinospora cordifolia3 In traditional medicine, the extracts from all the parts of the plant are used including the root, stem, and leaf (aerial part) of the plant.
 4

-gulvel fruit
+gulvel benefits

 Did you know?